JimmeeX/JimmeeX/README.md

 - 🎱 Play Snooker
 - 📺 Watch Anime
-- 🎵 Vibe to jpop
+- 🎵 Vibe to Jpop

 Nice to meet you \\( ﾟ∇ ﾟ)/